-How to identify and stop eCommerce refund fraud and return fraud
+How to identify and stop e-commerce refund fraud and return fraud

 Today’s online and in-store shoppers have high expectations for refund and return policies.
 When they need to refund or return something, they want businesses to make the process easy.
-They want to be able to change their minds about a purchase without judgement or consequence.
+They want to be able to change their minds about a purchase without judgment or consequence.

 And businesses would be unwise to refuse good customers these opportunities.
 After all, even if a business can’t save the sale, they can still create a good experience and keep their brands in a positive light.
-But customer-friendly or lax refund and return policies make businesses targets for activity like “did not arrive” (DNA) and fake tracking ID (FTID) refund fraud.
-Preventing refund and return fraud means businesses should first understand how these types of fraud differ for eCommerce.
+But customer-friendly or lax refund and return policies make businesses targets for an activity like “did not arrive” (DNA) and fake tracking ID (FTID) refund fraud.
+Preventing refund and return fraud means businesses should first understand how these types of fraud differ for e-commerce.

-What is eCommerce refund fraud?
+What is refund fraud?

-“eCommerce refund fraud is about getting a refund for goods that you purchased without needing to return the goods,” explained Brady Harrison, Senior Data Analyst at Kount.
+“E-commerce refund fraud is about getting a refund for goods that you purchased without needing to return the goods,” explained Brady Harrison, Senior Data Analyst at Kount.
 “Bad actors are attempting to defraud the refund process so that goods are not returned.”

-eCommerce return fraud is known by a few names.
+E-commerce return fraud is known by a few names.
 But whether you call it refund fraud, shipping fraud, or cargo loss, it’s a big problem for any company that ships goods or accepts returns.
-Essentially, eCommerce refund fraud happens when bad actors exploit gaps in logistics or fulfillment processes to turn a profit or get goods for free.
+Essentially, e-commerce refund fraud happens when bad actors exploit gaps in logistics or fulfillment processes to turn a profit or get goods for free.
 Such is the case for empty box (EB) or partially empty box (PEB) and fake tracking ID (FTID) refund fraud.

 “The fraud prevention industry has struggled to put a name on it, but bad actors have settled on refund fraud,” said Rich Stuppy, Kount’s Chief Customer Experience Officer, at Kount’s Fall 2020 Digital Protection Summit.
 “They’re promoting this method as a powerful way to use customer-friendly processes and capabilities against merchants and marketplaces.”